Melodrama for St. Francis Day: ”WEISFLOG’S DOG” or ”The Bureau for Insulted and Mistreated Animals in Chicago”

 When the man died, his widow presented her late husband’s will to the vicar of the local church in a little west coast town in Sweden and her husband’s wish was denied by the vicar!
 This story touched everyone’s heart in Sweden and was national news for a long time.
 These impressionable ingredients are then the background to my work “Weisflog’s Dog”.

 The narrative of this work is the story of Buster, the dog owned by Thomas Weisflog.
 Buster is the hero of the story working at the Bureau for Insulted and Mistreated Animals in Chicago.
-He has connections all over the world - with the New Delhi Cow squad for example.
+He has connections all over the world – with the New Delhi Flying Cow Squad for example.
 We are also going to meet the lisping bumble bee, the claustrophobic cat and Ms. Metz, the notorious Ms. Metz who hates animals.

 But, here too, is actually a celebration and thanksgiving to our Lord on St. Francis Day – a thanksgiving for all the animal kingdom and all the love and care we humans receive from our pets.